 The terminology "trough" and "ridge" is related to the fact that the contour lines often look like waves.
 A "ridge" is the high point of a wave, and a "trough" is the low point of a wave.
 A simple diagram is shown below.

-Another feature in the 500 mb pattern worth pointing out are closed lows and closed highs.
+One other feature in the 500 mb pattern worth pointing out are closed contours.
+A closed contour line is one which closes in on itself, often making a circular or oval shape.
+There are both closed lows and closed highs.
 A closed low on a 500 mb height map is a region of low heights around which one or more closed height contours are drawn.
-A closed contour line is one which closes in on itself, often making a circular or oval shape.
-A closed low indicates a pool of colder air surrounded by warmer air.
-Two closed lows are indicated on this sample 500 mb map.
-Closed lows are most often found near the base of troughs as in the example.
-Depending of the strength of the closed low there can be more than one closed contour line encircling the center of lowest height, which is sometimes marked with and 'L' on the maps.
+The center of a closed low is a center of low 500 mb height, which is sometimes marked by an "L." A closed low indicates a pool of colder air surrounded by warmer air.
+Two closed lows are indicated by L's on this sample 500 mb map highlighting closed contours.
+Closed lows are most often associated with troughs as are the two marked in the example, but not always.
+Depending of the strength of the closed low there can be more than one closed contour line encircling the center of lowest height.
 Closed lows are often associated with precipitation and a change toward colder conditions, and thus are important features in the weather pattern.
 There are also closed highs, which are centers of high heights surrounded by one or more closed contours.
-Closed highs are most often found near the apex of a ridge.
+The center of a closed high is a center of high 500 mb height, which is sometimes marked by an "H." Closed highs are commonly associated with ridges, but not always.
+There is one closed high marked on the sample map linked above.
+Depending of the strength of the closed high there can be more than one closed contour line encircling the center of highest height.
 Closed highs generally indicate warm and fair conditions.
-There are two closed highs on the map shown below: a 5820 meter closed high in the Pacific Ocean and a 5880 meter closed high centered over Cuba.
+A 500 mb map containing several closed highs and closed lows is shown below.
+There are two closed highs on the map: a 5820 meter closed high in the Pacific Ocean and a 5880 meter closed high centered over Cuba.
 There are several closed lows on the map below.
 The two most southerly of these are a 5340 meter closed low over Utah and 5220 meter closed low off the east coast of North America.
 Notice that the 5220 meter closed low also has closed contours at 5280, 5340, 5400, and 5460 meters.

 Below are two examples that were used in previous classes.
 The first is the 500 mb height map for the time 00Z on Monday, October 25, 2004 (This corresponds to a local Tucson time of 5 PM on Sunday, October 24).
 Next to the 500 mb map is the high temperature relative to average for the day Sunday, October 24.
 Notice that below average temperatures occured in the western US (associated with the trough over this region), while above average temperatures occured over the midwest southward to the southern great plains and lower Mississippi valley (associated with the ridge over this region), and below average temperatures over parts of the east coast (associated with the trough centered just offshore).